d1eshi/platzi-video-practice-react/readme.md

 # Platzi Video

-A basic website to see movies/series, with their info and rating too can reproduce the movie
+A basic website to see movies/series, with their info and rating too can reproduce the movie.
+Made in React, with the implementation of redux.

 ## Demo
 If you want to see the demo of this proyect deployed, you can visit [Demo of the Proyect](https://platzi-video-practice-react.vercel.app/)